top of page

 Finally, we unveil The Vineyard Dispatch—our shared Padlet board.
 Throughout the week, travelers are invited to post captioned photos that capture moments of meaning or curiosity.
 Together, we’ll build a living digital archive of our journey—one image, one story at a time.

-In the early evening, we'll gather at the Maison des Vins d'Anjou in central Angers to enjoy an apéro dînatoire that will include a food and wine pairing that focuses on regional varietals and terroir
+In the early evening, we'll gather at the Maison des Vins d'Anjou in central Angers to enjoy an apéro dînatoire that will include a food and wine pairing that focuses on regional flavors and terroir.
+The tasting will also include a selection of non-alcoholic beverages for travelers who prefer not to drink.

 Activities: